Information for public authorities, businesses and other organisations on the outcome for public procurement policy in a

 What will change for contracting authorities and entities

-You will be able to access Find a Tender once it is deployed on 11pm GMT on 31st October, in the event that the UK leaves the EU without a deal.
+You will be able to access Find a Tender once it is deployed, in the event that the UK leaves the EU without a deal.

 The requirement to advertise in Contracts Finder, MOD Defence Contracts Online, Public Contracts Scotland, Sell2Wales and eTendersNI will remain unchanged.

 What contracting authorities need to do now

-The following e-Senders have completed this work and are either already parallel publishing or have told Cabinet Office that they will be ready to switch over on 31st October.
+The following e-Senders have completed this work and are either already parallel publishing or have told Cabinet Office that they will be ready to switch over.

 Currently parallel publishing: